pheintzelman/appily/README.md

 ## Status

-Pre-alpha.
-Marching towards alpha.
+Alpha.
+We have met our alpha goals!
-Generated react app is runnable with add model instance and homepage.
+Appily can generated a react app that is able to perform full CRUD opperations, against indexedDb.

 ![First app](doc/images/first-app-2021-06-17.png)